salu133445/lakh-pianoroll-dataset/docs/dataset.md

   song\*

 [cleansed_ids.txt](https://drive.google.com/uc?id=1k_BHTAToq0KcUSHN6icb1JJv7gKgHnq7&export=download)
-provides a list of all file ids and the matched MSD ids in the cleansed subset.
+provides a list of all file IDs and the matched MSD IDs in the cleansed subset.

 \* _The matching confidence scores come with the LMD, which is the confidence of whether the MIDI file match any entry in the MSD._